 Balanced Diet:

-Choose foods that have a low glycaemic index, which slows gastric emptying time and steadier impact on blood sugar levels.
+Choose foods with a low glycemic index, which slow gastric emptying and have a steadier impact on blood sugar levels.
 Add a rich array of whole grains, millet, legumes, vegetables, and fruits.

 Managing portion sizes is essential, as it helps prevent overeating and blood sugar spikes.